 Yes.
-In every case that I have tested it, it was accurate.
-Garmin watches are known for their accuracy, even when signal is not great due to heavy tree cover or clouds.
+In every case that I have tested, it was accurate.
+Garmin watches are known for their accuracy, even when the signal is not great due to heavy tree cover or clouds.
 The watch will “estimate” pace and distance and then when it resumes a good connection it will adjust accordingly.
 It is constantly syncing.
 Be sure to read my distance and accuracy test results earlier in this review.

 Yes.
 The Garmin 55 is rated at 5 ATM.
 5 ATM indicates a device can withstand a depth of 10 meters.